top of page

 Berney Arms was the first mainline railway trip I took in many years.

-Since the Least used station reports, I was strangely fascinated with this remote station in the middle of the Halvergate Marshes with no road access at all and not even really a pathway leading to this station, the only access being by the river and being a bit of a disused explorer and a keen walker and photographer I just had to jump on a train and visit this still in use station that surprised me that it's still open to this day and luckily not closed down during the Beeching cuts, luckily keeping this short part of the Norwich to Great Yarmouth line between Reedham and Great Yarmouth open, even though there is another line via Acle into Great Yarmouth that takes most of the passenger services from Norwich into Great Yarmouth this part with only Berney Arms along the short section of the route has been kept open.
+Since the Least used station reports, I was strangely fascinated with this remote station in the middle of the Halvergate Marshes with no road access at all and not even really a pathway leading to this station, the only access being by the river and being a bit of a disused explorer and a keen walker and photographer I just had to jump on a train and visit this still in use station that surprised me that it's still open to this day and luckily not closed down during the Beeching cuts, luckily keeping this short part of the Norwich to Great Yarmouth line between Reedham and Great Yarmouth open, even though there is another line via Acle into Great Yarmouth that takes most of the passenger services from Norwich into Great Yarmouth.

-The line was kept open to link Reedham, Cantley and Buckingham up with Great Yarmouth.
+The line was kept open to link Reedham, Cantley and Buckingham up with Great Yarmouth, even if only with a few daily services.

 I caught the second train of the day from Norwich, leaving Norwich at 09.36 on Sunday, the 26th of February 2023 and taking roughly 27 minutes to arrive at Berney Arms station.